AdaCore/gnatstudio/docs/users_guide/projects.rst

 them before displaying the contextual menu (:menuselection:`Edit switches for all selected files`).

-When you double-click in one of the columns that contain the switches, GPS opens a new dialog allowing you to edit the switches specific to the selected files.
+When you double-click in one of the columns containing switches, GPS opens a new dialog allowing you to edit the switches specific to the selected files.
 This dialog has a button titled :guilabel:`Revert`, which cancels any file-specific switch and revert to the default switches defined at the project level.

 .. image:: switch-editor-revert.jpg